Introduction

 SLOW Churches are ORGANIC

-- The word organic comes from the root word ‘organ’ and has different meanings.
-I apply it here in the context of below dictionary meanings.
+- The word organic comes from the root word ‘organ’ and has different I apply it here in the context of below dictionary meanings.
 I do not apply it in the context of the common understanding of organic in food production where all pesticides and artificial fertilizers are frowned upon.
 I am a weekend farmer and I thank God for Glysophate poison!
 Weeds like Nutgrass don’t die any other way (certainly not by any natural means).
 Same with some artificial fertilizers derived from oil, they have their place.
 But these rich meanings of the word are really helpful as an ecclesial metaphor:

 - ‘relating to a bodily organ or organs’ (Oxford Languages)